hyperledger/besu-docs/docs/Reference/API-Methods.md

 ### priv_getEeaTransactionCount

-Returns the private transaction count for the specified account and [privacy group](../../Concepts/Privacy/Privacy-Groups/#eea-compliant-privacy).
+Returns the private transaction count for the specified account and [group of sender and recipients](../../Concepts/Privacy/Privacy-Groups/#eea-compliant-privacy).

 !!! important
     If sending more than 1 transaction to be mined in the same block (that is, you're not waiting for